Up to 14 hours of CPD available.

-As well as covering each of the different digital channels and best practice for their use, the course will also cover strategic planning and the effective use of data and analytics for calculating ROI.
+As well as covering each of the different digital channels and best practice for their use, the course will cover strategic planning and the effective use of data and analytics for calculating ROI.

 Attendees will be provided with a full set of support materials, including a digital marketing toolkit that document all the tools discussed and a range of blogs, podcasts and videos to reinforce their learning.